-Jason walked out of the video store.
+Jason walked out of the video store in the center of the strip mall.
 Out of the corner of his eye he noticed the homeless man who he thought had been following him.
 His heart started thumping very fast, but it was broad daylight and there were several dozen other people on the street.
 Even though it was not the way he wanted to go, Jason turned away from the homeless man and started walking very fast.
 After a block he turned and looked again.
 The homeless man was nowhere to be seen.

 A couple blocks later he turned a corner, and bumped into the same homeless man, almost knocking him down.
 Shocked into stillness, Jason looked into the unshaven, dirty and oddly smiling face.
 A bruised and callused hand reached out toward him, holding something.

 "A gift", the homeless man said, in a surprising melodious voice.